risd/webhook/README.md

-# Webhook Overview
+# risd/webhook Overview

 This repository is for the Webhook command line tools.
 There are several other repositories in Webhook's core.

-* [webhook](https://github.com/webhook/webhook) - The Webhook command line tools.
+* [webhook](https://github.com/risd/webhook) - The Webhook command line tools.
-* [webhook-generate](https://github.com/webhook/webhook-generate) - The local runserver for Webhook.
+* [webhook-generate](https://github.com/risd/webhook-generate) - The local runserver for Webhook.
-* [webhook-cms](https://github.com/webhook/webhook-cms) - The CMS layer and frotend GUI.
+* [webhook-cms](https://github.com/risd/webhook-cms) - The CMS layer and frotend GUI.
 A single page Ember app.
-* [webhook-server-open](https://github.com/webhook/webhook-server-open) - The production server for serving and regenerating live Webhook sites.
+* [webhook-server-open](https://github.com/risd/webhook-server-open) - The production server for serving and regenerating live Webhook sites.
-* [webhook-images](https://github.com/webhook/webhook-images) - Image resizing for the Webhook frontend.
+* [webhook-images](https://github.com/risd/webhook-images) - Image resizing for the Webhook frontend.
 For Google App Engine.

 If you are interested in self-hosting Webhook, [check the instructions here](http://www.webhook.com/docs/self-host-webhook/).